-- For research students this will be the Doctoral Programme Director and for General Course, Sciences Po/Erasmus and Berkeley Exchange students, this will be the Dean of the General Course - 2 For research students this will be the PhD Supervisor.
-For General Course, Sciences Po/Erasmus and Berkeley exchange students, the Dean of the General Course may replace or the Academic Mentor or attend the meeting as well. - For research students this would be the Doctoral Programme Director and for General Course, Sciences Po/ Erasmus and Berkeley Exchange students, this will be the Dean of the General Course - For General Course, Sciences Po/Erasmus and Berkeley exchange students, this may be the Dean of the General Course; however, if they have been involved in earlier decisions as part of this process they will only act in an advisory capacity and will recuse themselves from any decision at this stage. - 5 For General Course, Sciences Po/Erasmus and Berkeley exchange students, this would be the Dean of the General Course - For General Course, Sciences Po/Erasmus and Berkeley exchange students, this would be the Dean of the General
+- For research students this will be the Doctoral Programme Director and for General Course, Sciences Po/Erasmus and Berkeley Exchange students, this will be the Dean of the General Course - 2 For research students this will be the lead PhD Supervisor.
+For General Course, Sciences Po/Erasmus and Berkeley exchange students, the Dean of the General Course may replace or the Academic Mentor or attend the meeting as well - For research students this will be the lead PhD Supervisor.
+For General Course, Sciences Po/Erasmus and Berkeley exchange students, the Dean of the General Course may replace or the Academic Mentor or attend the meeting as well. - For research students this would be the Doctoral Programme Director and for General Course, Sciences Po/ Erasmus and Berkeley Exchange students, this will be the Dean of the General Course - 5 For research students, a senior staff member from the PhD Academy will be asked to attend. - 6 A departmental professional support staff member may attend meetings of the Panel in order to act as secretary but will not be a member. - For General Course, Sciences Po/Erasmus and Berkeley exchange students, this may be the Dean of the General Course; however, if they have been involved in earlier decisions as part of this process they will only act in an advisory capacity and will recuse themselves from any decision at this stage. - 8 For research students, a senior staff member from the PhD Academy will be asked to attend. - For General Course, Sciences Po/Erasmus and Berkeley exchange students, this would be the Dean of the General Course. - 10 For General Course, Sciences Po/Erasmus and Berkeley exchange students, this would be the Dean of the General Course